 Daniel wanted to complete his report after reading the latest research, but he didn’t.
 (It is unclear what Daniel didn’t do—complete his report or read the latest research.)

 Daniel wanted to read the latest research before completing his report, but he didn’t have time to do the reading.
 (This sentence makes it clear that Daniel completed his report but not his reading.)

 Nonstandard language does not conform to the standards set by schools, businesses, media, and public institutions.
-It is often acceptable in everyday conversation and in fictional writing, but seldom in formal speech or in formal writing.
+It is often acceptable in everyday conversation and in fictional writing, but seldom in formal speech or writing.